 Choose purchase a single weekend trip or the 5-trip package via our payment site.

 Bar B Q, Boating, and Beer (AKA, Southeastern Road trip)

 Head South with me for a guided weekend river trip.
-Three to four days of paddling classic southeast rivers like the Nantahala, Ocoee, Chattooga, the Green, and Pigeon, just a few of the possible rivers available to us.
+Three to four days of paddling classic southeast rivers like the Nantahala, Ocoee, Chattooga, the Green, and Pigeon, just to name a few of the possible rivers available.
 We take advantage of two events over the weekend.
 Guaranteed water on the Ocoee, a river rescue rodeo, and the NOC GAF Festival.

-I love bringing people back to the area I was raised in, sharing the rivers and places that helped shape me as a paddler and instructor.
-Not only will the paddling be great we will make sure to spend some time in Asheville and surrounding area taking advantage of some great restaurants and brew pubs and do some really great people watching.
-Folks can opt to stay in our giant rental house and share costs, camp at moms house, or lodge on their own.
+We love bringing people back to the area where Nathan was raised in, sharing the rivers and places that helped shape him as a paddler and instructor.
+Not only will the paddling be great we will make sure to spend some time in Asheville and surrounding area taking advantage of some great restaurants and brew pubs as well as do some really great people watching.
+Folks can opt to stay in our giant rental house and share costs, camp at mom’s house, or lodge on their own.
 Pay for anywhere from 1 to 4 days of instruction. and guiding.
 Contact us for more information.